ilz-code/Countries/README.md

 ------
 This project gets data about EU countries
 from https://restcountries.com/v2/regionalbloc/eu and returns 10 countries (in descending order) with
 biggest population, 10 countries with largest area and ten countries with the biggest density of population.
+Project shows results in two ways simultaneously:
+In command line and at http://localhost:8080/population, http://localhost:8080/area and http://localhost:8080/density

 How to run project:
 1. Save files